George McGinnis: Philadelphia 76ers (1975–1978)

-In his first postseason with them in 1975, he scored 34 points in one game but fouled out of another as the 76ers lost to the Buffalo Braves in three games.
+In his first postseason with them in 1976, he scored 34 points in one game but fouled out of another as the 76ers lost to the Buffalo Braves in three games.
 It was McGinnis who ultimately held sway when the 76ers elected to pay millions of dollars to acquire Julius Erving, as both head coach Gene Shue and GM Pat Williams approached him about the negotiations, and he stated that he was fine with them going forward.
 McGinnis made the All-NBA First Team in his debut season with the 76ers in 1976, and was selected to two All-Star games in his three seasons with the team.
 While in Philadelphia, he teamed up with fellow ABA alumni Julius Erving and Caldwell Jones.
 The attention was particularly high for the first season with Erving and McGinnis, with the latter stating "I think most of white America thought of us as a bunch of bigmouth, cocky, high-priced niggers.
 There will never, ever be another team like that."
 McGinnis helped propel the 76ers through the playoffs to the NBA Finals in 1977 by averaging 14.2 points, 10.4 rebounds, and 3.6 assists per playoff game, but McGinnis suffered a severe groin pull in the midst of the Finals that had to see him take cortisone and xylocaine shots to numb his left leg from his hip to knee that affected his jumping.
 He scored 28 points in Game 6 but missed a shot at the end of a close game that saw the Portland Trail Blazers clinch the championship; McGinnis, defending himself as not being the reason the team lost, admitted that he had "played poorly the whole series".
 He was traded at the end of the 1977–78 season.
 McGinnis was reported to have snuck cigarettes in practice to smoke and by this point, the 76ers had been ready to try and trade him for a year with his practice habits.

 Denver Nuggets (1978–1980)

-McGinnis was traded to the Denver Nuggets in 1978 for Bobby Jones and Ralph Simpson along a switch of first round draft picks.
+McGinnis was traded to the Denver Nuggets in 1978 for Bobby Jones and Ralph Simpson along a switch of first-round draft picks.
 In his one full season with the Nuggets, he averaged 22.6 points with 11.4 rebounds and 3.7 assists in 76 games while being named to the All-Star Game.
 However, he tore ligaments in his left ankle near the end of the season and missed the entire playoffs, complete with having a leg put in a cast that saw him gain weight.
-On January 9, 1980, McGinnis scored an NBA career-high 43 points (His career high in combined ABA/NBA is 58 points in the ABA), along with grabbing 12 rebounds, in a game against the Houston Rockets.
+On January 9, 1980, McGinnis scored an NBA career-high 43 points (His career high is 58 points in the ABA), along with grabbing 12 rebounds, in a game against the Houston Rockets.
 56 games into the 1979–80 season, he was traded.